decodewithdeepak/markdown-notes/7th-sem/nsc/nsc-papers.md

 3. Discuss the challenges and benefits of asymmetric key cryptography over symmetric key cryptography.
 Provide real-world examples to illustrate their usage.
 [15]

 ### UNIT - II (15 marks)
-4. (a) Explain the Data Encryption Standard (DES) in detail.
-How do its block structure and key size affect its security?
-[7.5]
+4. Explain the Data Encryption Standard (DES) algorithm in detail.
+[15]
-   (b) Describe the Advanced Encryption Standard (AES) and its significance in modern cryptography.
-Discuss how its modes of operation ensure secure encryption.
-[7.5]
+5. Describe the Advanced Encryption Standard (AES) and its operation along with its structure.
+[15]
-5. (a) Explain the RSA Algorithm with an example.
-[8]
-   (b) Compare DES, AES, and RSA in terms of structure, key length, and security level.
-[7]

 ### UNIT - III (15 marks)
-6. (a) Explain Electronic Transactions and discuss the advantages of digital payment systems.
-[7.5]
+6. Explain the concept of Secure Electronic Transactions (SET) and compare it with SSL.
+[15]
-   (b) Discuss the concept of Electronic Money.
-How do security protocols like SSL and SET safeguard digital transactions?
-[7.5]
+7. Discuss the concept of electronic money.
+How do security protocols like SSL and SET play a role in safeguarding digital transactions?
+[15]
-7. (a) What is the Secure Socket Layer (SSL) protocol?
-Explain its working and importance in online security.
-[8]
-   (b) Explain Transport Layer Security (TLS) and how it differs from SSL.
-[7]

 ### UNIT - IV (15 marks)
 8. Describe the Single Sign-On (SSO) approach and its advantages in enterprise security.
 What are some common pitfalls in its implementation?
 [15]